 If you would like to talk to someone, the number to call is 0800 030 4567.
 Lines are open 8:00am to 8:00pm Monday to Friday and 9:00am to 5:00pm on Saturday.

-If you would like to email Robin Hood Energy, use the form on its website at robinhoodenergy.co.uk/get-in-touch.
+If you would like to email Robin Hood, use the form on their website at robinhoodenergy.co.uk/get-in-touch.

-You can write to them at the following address Robin Hood Energy, PO Box 10461, Nottingham, NG1 9JS.
+You can write to them at the following address:

 If you would like to make a complaint, there are three ways to get in touch:

-If you are finding it difficult to pay your energy bills, you should contact them as soon as possible.
-Its customer service advisors will assess your circumstances and advise you on the payment options available.
+If you are finding it difficult to pay your energy bills, you should contact Robin Hood Energy as soon as possible.
+Their customer service advisors will assess your circumstances and advise you on the payment options available.

 In certain circumstances, they will install a pay-as-you-go meter.

 If you are on certain benefits, the company also suggests Fuel Direct as a solution.
 This is where you pay your unpaid energy bills direct from your benefits.
 Deductions are made each time your benefits are paid. £3.65 will be deducted from each benefit to pay off the debt you owe, plus an extra amount to cover your bills in the future.
 RobinHood Energy says that Fuel Direct is often cheaper and more convenient than a pay-as-you-go meter.

 They also provide contact information for independent organisations that can support you if you are having difficulty paying your bills.
 These are:

 Robin Hood Energy is not part of the government’s Warm Home Discount Scheme, although it says it may look into becoming part of it in future.